The treatment you receive for urinary incontinence will depend on the type of incontinence you have and the severity of

-However, if you are unsuitable for surgery or you want to avoid having an operation, you may benefit from a medication called duloxetine.
+However, if you're unsuitable for surgery or want to avoid having an operation, you may benefit from a medication called duloxetine.
 This can help increase the muscle tone of the urethra, which should help keep it closed.

-You will need to take duloxetine by mouth twice a day and will be assessed after two to four weeks to see if the medicine is beneficial or if it is causing any side effects.
+You'll need to take duloxetine by mouth twice a day, and will be assessed after two to four weeks to see if the medicine is beneficial or causing any side effects.